Turkish election board rules in favor of partial Istanbul recount

 The AKP filed challenges to results throughout the two cities after saying it would use its right to object to the results where there were voting irregularities, adding that errors at the ballots had affected the outcome.

-Reporting by Ece Toksabay; Writing by Daren Butler; Editing by Dominic Evans
+Additional reporting by Can Sezer and Tuvan Gumrukcu, Writing by Daren Butler; Editing by Dominic Evans and Angus MacSwan